pwamcider/kill-the-king/README.md

 # Kill the King
-A narrative adventure short.
+A fantasy narrative adventure short set in a fictional kingdom.
 And very much a work in progress.

 More details forthcoming...